Gerard McCarthy: Career

 McCarthy's debut feature film, A Nightingale Falling, premiered at the 2014 Galway Film Fleadh.

-In 2015 McCarthy returned to their homeland with the one-man show Cat - The Play by Richard Hardwick and Jamie Beamish before commencing a national tour of Jonathan Harvey's Beautiful Thing, in which they played Tony.
-Shortly after, he played George Bailey in the UK premiere of It's a Wonderful Life at Penge's Bridgehouse Theatre, directed by Guy Retallack.
+In 2015, McCarthy returned to their homeland with the one-man show Cat - The Play by Richard Hardwick and Jamie Beamish before commencing a national tour of Jonathan Harvey's Beautiful Thing, in which they played Tony.
+Shortly after, they played George Bailey in the UK premiere of It's a Wonderful Life at Penge's Bridgehouse Theatre, directed by Guy Retallack.

-2016 saw McCarthy return to Hollyoaks as a member of the core writing team, he then reprised their role of Kevin McSwain in season 3 of The Fall.
+2016 saw McCarthy return to Hollyoaks as a member of the core writing team; they then reprised their role of Kevin McSwain in season 3 of The Fall.

-Most recently, McCarthy played the leading role of David Hothouse in the UK premiere of Stalking The Bogeyman.
-The production received widespread critical and public acclaim with McCarthy receiving a Best Actor nomination at the Off West End Awards.
+Most recently, McCarthy played the leading role of David Hothouse in the UK premiere of Stalking the Bogeyman.
+The production received widespread critical and public acclaim, with McCarthy receiving a Best Actor nomination at the Off West End Awards.

-In 2017, McCarthy has played Emmett Forrest in Leicester Curve's production of Legally Blonde at the Opera Garnier in Monte Carlo.
+In 2017, McCarthy played Emmett Forrest in Leicester Curve's production of Legally Blonde at the Opera Garnier in Monte Carlo.

 In 2018, they joined the cast of the BBC drama Call the Midwife as Terry Davidson, before playing Erwin Bach in the original West End cast of Tina, The Musical at the Aldwych Theatre, London.

 In 2020, McCarthy filmed the role of Bobby Frank in Belfast, written and directed by Kenneth Branagh and starring Caitriona Balfe, Judi Dench, Jamie Dornan & Ciaran Hinds, and in 2021, Just Johnny, a short film written by McCarthy, was filmed on location in Northern Ireland, directed by Terry Loane.